Suffering

 MN149

-Another critical aspect of clinging is the cumulative nature of our attachment to ingrained memories and the volitional formations generated by the Five Aggregates.
-These Five Aggregates of clinging are like burning fires: the more desire and craving we feed into them, the stronger they blaze.
+Another critical aspect of suffering is the cumulative nature of our desires and intentions.
+The Five Aggregates are like burning fires: the more desire and craving we feed into them, the stronger they blaze.
 As the Tathagata describes:

 "His bodily disturbances and mental disturbances grow.
 His bodily torments and mental torments grow.
 His bodily distresses and mental distresses grow.
 He is sensitive both to bodily stress and mental stress."